Standard Oil: South Improvement Company

 In 1872, Rockefeller joined the South Improvement Co. which would have allowed him to receive rebates for shipping and drawbacks on oil his competitors shipped.
+He successfully convinced refineries in Cleveland to sell their businesses to Standard Oil in exchange for cash or stock.
 But when this deal became known, competitors convinced the Pennsylvania Legislature to revoke South Improvement's charter.
 No oil was ever shipped under this arrangement.
 Using highly effective tactics, later widely criticized, it absorbed or destroyed most of its competition in Cleveland in less than two months and later throughout the northeastern United States.

 Hepburn Committee

 A. Barton Hepburn was directed by the New York State Legislature in 1879, to investigate the railroads' practice of giving rebates to their largest clients within the state.
 Merchants without ties to the oil industry had pressed for the hearings.
 Prior to the committee's investigation, few knew of the size of Standard Oil's control and influence on seemingly unaffiliated oil refineries and pipelines—Hawke (1980) cites that only a dozen or so within Standard Oil knew the extent of company operations.

 The committee counsel, Simon Sterne, questioned representatives from the Erie Railroad and the New York Central Railroad and discovered that at least half of their long-haul traffic granted rebates and much of this traffic came from Standard Oil.
-The committee then shifted focus to Standard Oil's operations.
+Even independent companies not allied with Standard Oil confirmed receiving these rebates such as Simon Bernheimner, who was once a partner of the Olefin Oil Company.
+The committee then shifted its focus to Standard Oil's operations.
 John Dustin Archbold, as president of Acme Oil Company, denied that Acme was associated with Standard Oil.
 He then admitted to being a director of Standard Oil.

 The committee's final report scolded the railroads for their rebate policies and cited Standard Oil as an example.
 This scolding was largely moot to Standard Oil's interests since long-distance oil pipelines were now their preferred method of transportation.